yuwzho/acme-fitness-store/azure-kubernetes-service/docs/02-create-eureka-server.md

 1. **Edit the Kubernetes Resource File**

    Locate the `eureka-server.yaml` file in the `azure-kubernetes-service/resources/eureka` directory.
-Edit the following code snippet.
+Edit the following code snippet:

    - **`<eureka-image-tag>`**: Update to the value of `${EUREKA_IMAGE_TAG}`
    - **`<acr-name>`**: Update to the value of `${ACR_NAME}`